Back2Black Paris Festival

 PROGRAMME

-Gilberto Gil, one of the greatest names in the history of Afro-Brazilian music, will take the stage of the French theatre alongside his children and grandchildren.
+GILBERTO GIL – One of the greatest names in the history of Afro-Brazilian music, will take the stage of the French theatre alongside his children and grandchildren.
 The performance follows the Brazilian closing of his “Tempo Rei” tour, marking his farewell to major stages.
 In Paris, Gil will present to the Back2Black Festival audience the great classics of his more than 60-year career.

+CARYBÉ – A highlight of the programme and scenography, artist Carybé is honoured with an exhibition of his works, which immortalised everyday life and spirituality through Afro-Brazilian culture.
 Far beyond the canvas, Carybé is one of the greatest names in Brazilian art.
 His sensitive perspective lives in the stories and symbols of each drawing, painting, mural and sculpture, totalling more than 5,000 works.

 Upon arriving in Paris, Back2Black affirms itself as an Afro-Brazilian Manifesto with a unique power to move and surprise Parisian audiences.
 Following the official celebrations of the Year of Brazil in France, the context is especially favourable for discovering deeper perspectives on Brazilian identity.